GROUP BY Clause

 reading at the same sensor.
 The following query solves the problem

-using GROUP BY
+using GROUP BY.

 SELECT sensor AS sensor,